Benchmark Based Manager Performance

 Overview

-ONe of the most common ways to evaulate the performance of a manager is to compare them to a benchmark.
+One of the most common ways to evaulate the performance of a manager is to compare them to a benchmark.
 In its simplest form, you can just compare the total returns of the manager vs those of the benchmark.

 As simple as this is, it ignores risk.
 That is, the manager could outperform the benchmark on average simply by taking more risk.
 For example, a manager trying to beat the S&P could just leverage up the benchmark by borrowing money and buying the benchmark.
 This is clearly not an example of manager skill.
-Most measures of manager performance attempt to account for the risk that the manager takes.
-Typically this involves modeling the managers portfolio within the context of a single index model or more broadly, multi factor model

 Information Ratio